 Learn About Esophageal Dysphagia

 We use a variety of tests to diagnose esophageal dysphagia.
-It can often be alleviated with minimally invasive surgical or endoscopic procedures.
+It can often be alleviated with minimally invasive endoscopic procedures but sometimes requires surgery.